 6. Mind Hunter: Inside the FBI’s Elite Serial Crime Unit

 Author John Douglas is the guy behind Mind Hunter, where the show was based, and he is the most prolific profiler and has worked for the FBI for years.
-The book is such an excellent introduction to the genre, and it’s essential to manage your expectations a little bit when you go into this book.
-This book is part memoir and the part about his time as a profiler.
+The book is an excellent introduction to the genre, and it’s essential to manage your expectations a little bit when you go into this book.
+This book is part memoir and part about his time as a profiler.

 Author: John E. Douglas